akash-network/awesome-akash/sifchain-ui/README.md

 - [Dockerfile](./Dockerfile) produces a tiny 47MB image which is super quick to deploy;
 - [Makefile](./Makefile) lets you quickly test and use the image locally!
+- The image is self auto-updating:
+  - it checks for a new release at https://github.com/Sifchain/sifchain-ui/releases every 2 hours and updates itself;

 ## Notes on TLS